SCOPE OF THIS CHAPTER

-Upon receiving a complaint, the Customer Service Manager will:
+Upon receiving a complaint, the Complaints Manager will:

 - In some circumstances, contact the complainant direct to discuss whether it may be possible to mediate or negotiate a settlement;

 - Record the complaint.
-At this stage the Customer Service Manager will decide whether the complaint should be investigated under this procedure or whether it should be referred elsewhere, for example under staff disciplinary procedure;
+At this stage the Complaints Manager will decide whether the complaint should be investigated under this procedure or whether it should be referred elsewhere, for example under staff disciplinary procedure;

-- Ensure that a copy of the complaint is sent to any staff member named in it and to that person's line manager, unless to do so would prejudice the investigation of the complaint in which case the Customer Service Manager should inform the relevant senior manager of this decision;
+- Ensure that a copy of the complaint is sent to any staff member named in it and to that person's line manager, unless to do so would prejudice the investigation of the complaint in which case the Complaints Manager should inform the relevant senior manager of this decision;

 - Appoint and prepare terms of reference for an Investigating Officer (who is not involved in the management of the services to the child concerned) and an Independent Person (who cannot be an employee or an elected member of the authority) to the investigation.
 The Independent Person is appointed to shadow the Investigating Officer.
 Under the arrangement, the Independent Person accompanies the Investigating Officer throughout the investigation and may see the child concerned alone if considered necessary;

-- Acknowledge receipt of the complaint within 10 days, and advise the complainant of how the complaint is being dealt with, the timescales and the name of the Investigating Officer.
+- Acknowledge receipt of the complaint within 3 working days, and advise the complainant of how the complaint is being dealt with, the timescales and the name of the Investigating Officer.

-The Customer Service Manager and the Investigating Officer should consider whether it is necessary to halt a particular aspect of the case pending investigation, for example where there are ongoing Court proceedings.
+The Complaints Manager and the Investigating Officer should consider whether it is necessary to halt a particular aspect of the case pending investigation, for example where there are ongoing Court proceedings.